-It's normal to sometimes wake up to find you've removed the mask in your sleep.
+It's not unusual to sometimes wake up to find that you've removed the mask in your sleep.
 If you move a lot in your sleep, you may find that a full face mask will stay on your face better.
 You may have removed your mask while sleeping because you were uncomfortable.
 Consider trying a different type of mask that may fit you better.

 You may be pulling off the mask because your nose is congested.
 If so, ensuring a good mask fit and adding a CPAP-heated humidifier may help.
-A chin strap also may help keep the device on your face.
+A chin strap may help keep the mask on your face.

-If this is a consistent problem, consider setting an alarm for sometime in the night, to check whether the device is still on.
-You could progressively set the alarm for later in the night if you find you're keeping the device on longer.
+If this is a consistent problem, consider setting an alarm for a time during the night so you can check whether the mask is still on.
+You could progressively set the alarm for later in the night if you find that you're keeping the mask on longer.

-Most new models of CPAP devices are almost silent.
-But if you find a device's noise is bothersome, first check to make sure the device air filter is clean and unblocked.
+Most new models of CPAP machines are almost silent.
+But if you find that your machine's noise is bothersome, first check to make sure the machine's air filter is clean and unblocked.
 Something in its way may worsen noise.
 Ask your doctor or CPAP supplier how to properly clean your mask and hose.

-If this doesn't help, have your doctor or CPAP supplier check the device to ensure it's working properly.
-If the device is working correctly and the noise still bothers you, try wearing earplugs or using a white noise sound machine to mask the noise.
-Placing the machine as far away from the bed as possible also may help make any machine noise less noticeable.
+If this doesn't help, have your doctor or CPAP supplier check the machine to ensure it's working properly.
+If the machine is working correctly and the noise still bothers you, try wearing earplugs or using a white noise sound machine to mask the noise.
+Placing the CPAP machine as far away from the bed as possible also may help make any machine noise less noticeable.
 Ask your doctor or CPAP supplier if extra tubing is available and right for your machine.

-Using a CPAP device can be frustrating as you try to get used to it, but it's important you stick with it.
+Using a CPAP machine can be frustrating as you try to get used to it, but it's important that you stick with it.
 The treatment is essential to avoiding complications of obstructive sleep apnea, such as heart problems and excessive daytime sleepiness.

 With time and patience, CPAP can positively affect your quality of life and health.